 - E; Guitar Solo: A small self heal.
 Without talents that is really all it is, though it does also proc your trait.
 With the relatively low mana cost, this is almost spammable for the self sustain, even more so with talents.

 There honestly isn’t a map on which E.T.C. is bad.
 He is good in chokes because of Q; he is good in open areas because the threat of both his heroics forces the enemy to stay spread out which makes isolating targets easier; he is good at contesting fixed points; he is good at mobile fights; he is good at PvE damage because of his trait enabling his team; he has a clean escape to break rotations and protect his team on rotation heavy maps.
-That said he is probably the best tank on Battlefield and his previously weakest maps, wave clear maps, are now very good for him with the moving of Echo Pedal from 16 to 7.
+With his armor changes he struggles far more on heavy sustain maps, like Braxis, Tomb, and Dragon Shire.

 Until 7, you really just want to protect your team, keep an eye on the enemy team, break their rotations, and look for picks with Q. Post-7 you will have wave clear and your ability to be active on the map can change dramatically.
 You can clear a wave efficiently by yourself which means you do not always have to be with someone on your team to be doing something useful.
 This is a pretty big change from old E.T.C., who never wanted to be separate from his team.

 During team fights you want to help your team isolate a target to kill.
 Usually this involves strong use of your Q and W. Both of your heroics are massive threats and in most cases shouldn’t be used as engages, but held to bait force the enemy team to save CDs that could interrupt them.
 If the enemy team manages to get into your backline immediately reposition with Q to peel for them with W.